The evolution of the combat helmet

 Advanced Combat Helmet

-The Advanced Combat Helmet (ACH) is the United States Army's current combat helmet, used since the early s.
-It was developed by the United States Army Soldier Systems Center,[2] the U.S. Army Special Operations Command,[3] and the U.S. Army Research Laboratory[4] to be the next generation of protective combat helmets for use by the American ground forces.
-The ACH is derived from the Modular Integrated Communications Helmet.[5]
+The Advanced Combat Helmet (ACH) replaced its predecessor as the standard combat helmet for the United States Army, commencing its usage in the early 2000s.
+Developed by experts from the U.S. Army Soldier Systems Center, the U.S. Army Special Operations Command, and the U.S. Army Research Laboratory, the ACH represents a significant upgrade in protective gear for ground forces.
+It draws its design from the previous Modular Integrated Communications Helmet.

-The ACH is currently in the process of being phased out and replaced by the Enhanced Combat Helmet (ECH), an improvement upon the ACH derived from its design; however, both the ACH and the newer ECH are being replaced by the Integrated Head Protection System.
+Currently, the ACH is being phased out in favor of the Enhanced Combat Helmet (ECH), which builds upon the design improvements introduced with the ACH.
+Meanwhile, both the ACH and ECH will eventually be succeeded by the Integrated Head Protection System.

 History